matt-snider/angularjs-bootstrap/README.md

 A [Bootstrap](https://getbootstrap.com) based component library for [AngularJS](https://angularjs.org/).

+**NOTE**: this is a work in progress and there is currently no npm distribution

-## Getting started
+## Development
-Simply install via `npm install`.
-Running `npm start` will start the documentation app with the webpack dev server, which is a good way to try things out.
+* Install via `npm install`
+* Start docs in a webpack dev server with `npm start` (this is a good way to interactively build/change new components)